krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * How can I inform the user when active record validations fail? http://edgeguides.rubyonrails.org/active_record_validations.html#working-with-validation-errors

 * What are `ENV` variables?
-* How can I use local git branches to make spiking easier?
 * What is the request response cycle?
 * What is the arrange act assert pattern?
 * Database indexing